jacob-prince/PSN/README.md

 **PSN** is a library for denoising neural data by adaptively partitioning signal and noise.

-> **Note:** As of December 2025, PSN is under active development.
+> **Note:** As of May 2026, PSN is under active development.
 The API and algorithm are subject to change.

 ## What is PSN?